True or False: Investing with AI Edition - Interview with Ong Ai Ling

 Disclaimer

-Investments in the products mentioned herein are not obligations of, deposits in, guaranteed or insured by LGI or any of its affiliates and are subject to investment risks including the possible loss of the principal amount invested.
-Any information (which includes opinions, estimates, graphs, charts, formulae or devices) is subject to change or correction at any time without notice and is not to be relied on as advice.
-You are advised to conduct your own independent assessment and investigation of the relevance, accuracy, adequacy and reliability of any information or contained herein and seek professional advice on them.
+The information presented herein is for illustrative purposes only and should not be considered reflective of any particular security, strategy, or investment product.
+It represents a general assessment of the markets at a specific time and is not a guarantee of future performance results or market movement.
+Any opinions, projections or forward-looking statements expressed herein or information presented (which includes estimates, graphs, charts, formulae or devices) is subject to change or correction at any time without notice and is not to be relied on as advice.
+You are advised to conduct your own independent assessment and investigation of the relevance, accuracy, adequacy and reliability of any information contained herein and seek professional advice on them.
 No warranty is given and no liability is accepted for any loss arising directly or indirectly as a result of you acting on such information.
-LGI, its related companies, their directors and/or employees may have positions in the products mentioned herein and be engaged in purchasing or selling of such products for themselves or their clients.
-You may wish to seek advice from a financial adviser before making a commitment to undertake any investment.
-In the event that you choose not to seek advice from a financial adviser, you should consider carefully whether the investment is suitable for you.

 References to specific corporations/companies and/or their trademarks are not intended as recommendations to purchase or sell investments in such corporations/companies nor do they directly or indirectly express or imply any sponsorship, affiliation, certification, association, approval, connection or endorsement between any of these corporations/companies and LGI or the products and services of LGI.
+It should not be assumed that investment in the securities mentioned was or will be profitable.